 “I certainly think Elon Musk leaving Washington took a lot of the wind out of the sails for the DOGE movement,” said Dominik Lett, budget and entitlement policy analyst at the Cato Institute.

-In an interview in December, Mr. Musk, who departed DOGE amid intense backlash from the left and myriad court challenges, described his tenure to conservative influencer Katie Miller as “a little bit successful.”
-Under his leadership, he said, the department had stopped between $100 and $200 billion in “zombie payments” that Mr. Musk said lacked codes or any explanation for their purpose.
+In a December interview, Mr. Musk, who departed DOGE amid intense backlash from the left and numerous court challenges, described his tenure to conservative influencer Katie Miller as “a little bit successful.”
+Under his leadership, he said, the department stopped $100 billion to $200 billion in “zombie payments” that lacked codes or any explanation for their purpose.

-Mr. Musk’s estimates have been challenged by analysts on the right and the left, who say DOGE’s reductions are likely much smaller than $214 billion.
+Analysts on the right and the left have challenged Mr. Musk’s estimates.
+They say DOGE’s reductions are likely much smaller than $214 billion.

-It singlehandedly eliminated the USAID office, which had unfettered authority to distribute up to $50 billion annually in taxpayer money to programs in other countries.
+It single-handedly eliminated the office of the U.S. Agency for International Development, which had unfettered authority to distribute up to $50 billion annually in taxpayer money to programs in other countries.

-And DOGE drove a reduction in the federal workforce.
+DOGE also drove a reduction in the federal workforce.

-Office of Personnel Management Director Scott Kupor said last month that 317,000 employees will have left the federal workforce by the end of 2025, offset by 68,000 new hires.
+Office of Personnel Management Director Scott Kupor said last month that 317,000 employees would leave the federal workforce by the end of 2025, offset by 68,000 new hires.
 That’s a net reduction of 249,000 workers.

 Staff cuts were ordered across many government departments and agencies.

-At the Education Department, layoffs targeted nearly half of its staff amid a broader effort by the Trump administration and Education Secretary Linda McMahon to eliminate the department.
+Layoffs targeted nearly half the Education Department staff amid a broader effort by the Trump administration and Education Secretary Linda McMahon to eliminate the department.

-The IRS has shed more than 26,000 employees, and still aims to shrink the agency’s workforce to fewer than 60,000 employees, which would be a significant reduction from more than 100,000 IRS workers during the Biden administration.
+The IRS has shed more than 26,000 employees and aims to reduce the agency’s workforce to fewer than 60,000 employees.
+That would be a significant decrease from the more than 100,000 IRS workers during the Biden administration.

-Government DOGE workers continue to root out and stop spending deemed unnecessary or duplicative across the federal government, but with a lot less fanfare and, Mr. Lett said, diminished impact.
+Government DOGE workers continue to root out and stop spending deemed unnecessary or duplicative across the federal government, but with much less fanfare and, Mr. Lett said, a diminished impact.

 It slashed another $29 million by ending a Commerce Department consulting contract for “providing the necessary staff to perform Program Management, providing planning, analysis, and support in managing projects.”